SantoriniDave.com

 Fira to Oia Walk

-If you’re walking from Oia to Fira this is the route that takes you to Skaros Rock (as you enter Imerovigli from the north) and is more scenic.
-If you want to visit a market (for water, snacks) in Imerovigli take the path to the left of Avaton hotel and not this one that sticks to the caldera.
+If you’re walking from Oia to Fira this is the more-scenic route that takes you to Skaros Rock (as you enter Imerovigli from the north).
+This is the Avaton Hotel.

-The same fork in the path (as above) but back a little bit.
-Go left to enter Imerovigli and find a market or restaurant.
+This is the same fork in the path at the Avaton Hotel as the photo above.
+When walking from Oia, go left to enter Imerovigli and find a market or restaurant.
 Go right to get the best views and/or visit Skaros Rock.

 Fira to Oia Hike